denniskuijs/openremote/docs/guides/ec2-decouple-data.md

 - `device=/or-data`: This tells Docker that the volume directory will be set to `/or-data`.
 The location of the EBS volume.
 - `o=bind`: This option is crucial!
 It ensures that the data for this volume is mapped to the `device` location.
 Without this option, the folder will remain empty, and the data will not be available on the device.

 Lastly, the name of the volume will be set to `or-data`.
-This name must be used within the `Docker-compose` file so Docker can recognize the volume.
+This name must be used within the `Docker Compose` file so Docker can recognize the volume.

 After succesful creating the `Docker` volume you can see them in the `volume` list with the following command.